 - Legs.
 The classic version of squats is the hips at the bottom point parallel to the surface.
 To increase the load on the buttocks, you can drop a little lower.
 In this case, it is better to slightly reduce the operating weight.
-In addition, make sure that the knees do not diverge to the sides – ideally, during movement, they should “look” to the same place as the socks.
+Also, make sure that the knees do not diverge to the sides – ideally, during movement, they should “look” to the same place as the socks.

 - Feet.
 The correct position of the feet (the rotation of the socks and the width between them) is selected individually for each athlete.
-This is influenced by growth, physiological data, flexibility of the joints and back.
+This is influenced by growth, physiological data, the flexibility of the joints, and back.
 Do not spare time, and even spend a few workouts to find the most convenient and comfortable position of the feet – an equally true option for all athletes does not exist here.
 The only rule: the wider the distance between the feet – the more load goes to the inner surface of the thighs.
 Accordingly, the narrower the more the front part is loaded.

 - Heels Obligatory nuance: at the bottom point the heels should stand firmly on the floor.
-If they come off anyway – either experiment with the position of the legs, or put small pancakes under the heels (the height should be about 1-2 centimeters).
+If they come off anyway – either experiment with the position of the legs or put small pancakes under the heels (the height should be about 1-2 centimeters).